Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Quantum optical description of the laser-atom interaction: transformations and approximations

 Lastly, we move to the interaction picture with respect to the semiclassical Hamiltonian $\hat{H}_\text{sc}$

 where $\mathcal{T}$ is the time-ordering operator.
 This last transformation leads us to the final form of our TDSE, which we will use throughout this manuscript, i.e.

 where $\text{e}\opr_H(t)$ denotes the time-dependent dipole operator in the considered semi-classical interaction picture, acting exclusively on the electronic degrees of freedom.
-This evolution drives the dynamics of the field and the electron, which we can find remaining in the ground state or in a continuum state.
-At the same time, we can hardly find it in some bound excited state.
+This evolution drives the dynamics of the field and the electron, which may end up in the ground or continuum states.
+On the other hand, we consider, the electron will rarely end up in a bound-excited state.